a2liu/liu-compiler/README.md

 Make compiler nice to work with as a library, so we can run experiments on what kinds of patterns are helpful and what arent.

+Can also add this compiler as library to TCI lol, and have TCI target this as its backend.

 ## Eventual Goals
 1. Easy to develop on for those familiar with C semantics
 2. Easy to write scripts to automate the simple things